COVID-19 Service updates

 School bus services

-Dedicated school services are exempt from the no standing rule.
-There will be no capacity restrictions on school services, either those contracted by schools or council-run services.
+Dedicated school services have no capacity restrictions, either those contracted by schools or council-run services.

 Because these are dedicated school services, face coverings and scanning in are not required either.
 This is because the students are from a defined group where student lists are kept.